Lt Col Richard John Andrews DSO, MC, QSA

 1919 Jul 20.
 Andrews wrote a brief account of his capture and captivity and this appears in his personal file at Kew.
 In essence, he was attached to the 5th North Russian Rifles (part of the Onega River Column).
 Its men mutinied on 20 July 1919 and arrested all their own officers plus the British ones attached.
 He was interned by the Bolsheviks and remained a POW in Moscow till 1920.

 1919 Jul 25.
 "M.26" (Lieutenant-Commander A. O. Fawssett, R.N.) rescued the small British garrison at Onega, which was in the hands of Russian troops who had mutinied and joined the Bolsheviks.
-Andrews and some other officers must have been removed by their captors by then.
+Andrews and some other officers had been removed by their captors by then.

 1919 Aug 1.
 "M.26", "M.24," H.M.
 Auxiliary "Walton Belle" and a small Russian steamer carrying a mixed force of Russians, supported by British Gunners, entered the Onega River to retake Onega, but after a hot engagement failed to do so.